 “Become a Presence in the Local Election Office"

 Members of the CPI-led coalitions are encouraged “to become a presence in the local election office.”
 Activists are directed to regularly show up to elections offices in groups of two to ask questions, to attend election board meetings, to get involved with cleaning voter rolls, to file searching FOIA requests, and to scrutinize vote-by-mail procedures.

-A test drive of CPI’s strategy in the Virginia governor’s race in 2021 highlighted how these activities—carried out by people who believe in the myth of widespread fraud—led clerks to feel as if they were being accused of malfeasance simply for doing their job.
+A test drive of CPI’s strategy in the Virginia governor’s race in 2021 highlighted how CPI's activities—carried out by people who believe in the myth of widespread fraud—led clerks to feel as if they were being accused of malfeasance simply for doing their job.

 The CPI-led coalition in Virginia claims to have trained 4,500 poll watchers and election workers and organized 18 local task forces, and to have covered 85% of polling locations on Election Day 2021 and in the 45 days of early voting that led up to it.

 At CPI summits, Cleta Mitchell and other CPI officials hold up Virginia, and Fairfax County in particular, as a model for coalitions in other states.
 But as the New York Times reported: